Scott Haraburda: Engineering

 The National Society of Professional Engineers named Dr. Scott S. Haraburda a Fellow in 2013 in recognition for long-term service with the Society, as well as to the engineering profession and the community (an honor given to less than 1% of its members).
 And from 2014 until 2015, he served as the president of the Indiana Society of Professional Engineers (ISPE).
 While president of ISPE, he publicly led an effort to oppose a state governmental panel recommendation in 2015 to eliminate licensing of engineers in the State of Indiana, causing Governor Mike Pence to soon issue a statement opposing the recommendation as well.
-(Note: Dr. Haraburda's actions quickly drew national attention.)
 Furthermore, in 2001, he earned a doctorate in chemical engineering from Michigan State University.

 Plastics

 As an inventor, he holds two United States patents and seven patent publications.
 One of Dr. Haraburda's patents involved a measurement system to be used in the plastics industry, which he used in a project identified by Chemical Processing magazine with its Project of the Year award in 1998 as one of the best projects in the chemical industry.
 (Note: The other patent and patent publications involved unique information technology systems, specifically Enterprise Resource Planning (ERP) systems within a manufacturing environment.)
 In the 1990s, he worked as a plastics engineer for Bayer Corporation and General Electric Plastics.